 Best of the week

-A letter by Dave Rykala of Johnstown, “Good luck to those who play at their schools,” has been selected by the editorial board as the best of those that appeared during the week of March 29-April 3.
+A letter by Eric P. Kabler of Kabler/Thomas Financial Group LLP, “Kids don’t read the ‘paper’,” has been selected by the editorial board as the best of those that appeared during the week of May 31 through June 5.

 Note: Selection of the letter of the week is based on writing competency and the ability of the writer to get his or her point across.
 It is not based on whether the editorial board agrees with the writer’s stance.